...

 Rowan Scientific Facts

-6. Description – Tree or shrub of the Rosaceae family, growing up to 6 m high, with grey, smooth bark, and small white flowers.
-Its fruits are red or orange berries, hanging in clusters.
+- Description – Tree or shrub of the Rosaceae family, growing up to 6 m high, with grey, smooth bark and small white flowers.
+Its fruits are red or orange berries hanging in clusters.

 Common Rowan

-Common rowan (Sorbus domestica L. = Pyrus Domestica Smith) renders bigger fruit than the wild rowan tree, similar to loquats.
-These fruits become brown when ripe, in the fall.
-These sorb apples are more tasteful than those of the wild rowan, and their properties are similar.
+Common rowan (Sorbus domestica L. = Pyrus Domestica Smith) renders more giant fruit than the wild rowan tree, similar to loquats.
+These fruits become brown when ripe in the fall.
+These sorb apples are more tasteful than the wild rowan, and their properties are identical.

 Healing Properties